 And my problem was one of change from within, but not in the way I’d suspected.
 No Child Left Behind, and the district curriculum were peripheral antagonisms compared the real battle going on in my heart, a battle against self-limitation.
 Before entering teaching, I had worked at a variety of jobs, in retail, manufacturing, and as a graphics worker.
 In all of those roles I had also felt somewhat trapped, saying to myself: This is not my true profession.
 How long will I have to endure this?
 I saw the attainment of a teaching license as the doorway to the real life for which I was preparing.
 Once I started teaching, I imagined that I would be happy and satisfied as a matter of course, and that I would perform my work with a confidence and drive lacking in previous jobs.

 I do not share this self-criticism as a result of guilt, or as an act of penance.
 I relate this personal struggle to illustrate that successful teaching is not so much a matter of how a teacher works with students, as it is the teacher’s internal orientation in this profoundly human work.
 I wanted to show young people how they can change their lives with their own inherent power (a foundational concept of Soka Education).
 But how could I do so if I was reluctant to do the same myself?
 This was my greatest impediment as an educator.
-And furthermore, I realize that I would have manifested this same stultification even without the constraints of NCLB.
+And furthermore, I realize that I would have experienced this same stultification even without the constraints of NCLB.
 I had tried to change how I felt about my life by changing the daily environment in which I took action.
 Instead, it was changing my heart that mattered in the course of crafting a greater happiness.
 Thinking in terms of the growth of cherry trees, Daisaku Ikeda writes: